Universal Credit

 - Citizens advice - Universal Credit

-- Citizens Advice - Apply for Universal Credit
+- Citizens Advice - Applying for Universal Credit

-- Money Advice Service - Universal Credit also offers useful information and have developed a Money manager online tool to provide advice
+- Money Helper - Universal Credit also offers useful information and have developed an online money manger tool to provide advice: Money Helper - Budget planner.

 Universal Credit information for landlords